BiglandUK/Spellephant/README.md

 The software could identify incorrect letters, missing letters, additional letters and two letters swapped over.

 Was never finished.
 Needs to be updated to something like SFML.

+It used sqlite to store the data - could this easily be changed to use regular classes?